First things first: ”Katniss Everdeen, will you marry me?”

 “Jennifer Lawrence, will you marry me?”

-Since I literally finished reading the novel at least a few hours before seeing the film, I will be doing a bit of a combo review since both are fresh on my mind; and knowing my brain all too well, it’s a limited window of opportunity.
-Basically you are getting a 2-for-1 one review deal… is this blog a bargain or what?
-Don’t answer that.
+Since I literally finished reading the novel at least a few hours before seeing the film, I will be doing a bit of a combo review as both are fresh on my mind — and knowing my brain all too well, it’s a limited window of opportunity.
+Basically you are getting a two-for-one review deal.
+Is this blog a bargain or what?
+Please don’t answer that.

-Before I start, I just want to share a little background info on how I usually approach these types of major films which are based on a series of multiple books.
-Due to the fact I’ve been blessed with male DNA and thus can only retain as much info in one sitting as a common house fly; I like to try and read the most recent book in the series shortly before the corresponding movie is released.
+Before I start, I just want to share a little background on how I usually approach these types of films which are based on a series of multiple books.
+Due to the fact that I’ve been blessed with male DNA and thus can only retain as much info in one sitting as a common house fly, I like to try and read the most recent book in the series shortly before the corresponding movie is released.
 (True even if the other 27 subsequent books have been published already.)
-With patience like that, I should have been a doctor!
+With patience like that, I should have been a doctor.

 SPOILER ALERT: There WILL be spoilers.
 If you have not read the book nor seen the movie and you don’t want to carry a vendetta against me to your grave, stop here now and go take in The Hunger Games in one form or another.

-For those that don’t want to heed my warning and would like a quick summary, The Hunger Games takes place in a futuristic North American where an unexplained post-apocalyptic event has taken place – most likely the announcement that the iPhone 5 release was still being delayed.
+For those that don’t want to heed my warning and would like a quick summary: The Hunger Games takes place in a futuristic North America, where an unexplained post-apocalyptic event has taken place – most likely the announcement that the iPhone 5 release was still being delayed.

 In essence, it’s teenage Survivor on steroids for the sole purpose of keeping the have-nots living in a state of fear, while also letting them know rebellion is a major no-no.

 Unfortunately, they chose the wrong girl’s little sister for the 74th annual games… literally.
-The hero and antagonist of our story is District 12 volunteer tribute, Katniss Everdeen (Jennifer Lawrence), whom steps up to fight in the games in place of her much younger and non-outdoorsy sister.
+The hero and protagonist of our story is District 12 volunteer tribute, Katniss Everdeen (Jennifer Lawrence), who steps up to fight in the games in place of her much younger and non-outdoorsy sister.

 As hinted by my marriage proposal earlier, Katniss is my type of female.
-Independent, athletic, loves the outdoors, good with a weapon, fights for those she cares about and all while still having that soft sensitive feminine side that lets you know she is also human with some innocence still intact.
+Independent, athletic, loves the outdoors, good with a weapon, fights for those she cares about, all while still having that soft sensitive feminine side that lets you know she is also human with some of her innocence still intact.
 Bonus points for not being completely butch either.

 Not only is she naturally B-E-A-utiful, but she cleans up nicely as well.
 Once I saw the scene with her in the black leather fire outfit, I knew I was done for.

-Peeta Malark (Josh Hutcherson – above) is Katniss’ fellow male tribute who we eventually find out has always had a fondness for Katniss … albeit quietly from afar.
+Peeta Mellark (Josh Hutcherson – above right) is Katniss’ fellow male tribute who we eventually find out has always had a fondness for Katniss … albeit quietly from afar.
 To complicate matters, Katniss also has a ‘chummy’ but non-defined relationship (Pfft, women!) with her long time District 12 hunting buddy and underwear model, Gale.

-Alright, enough blabbering about trivial things like characters, I’m sure you want to know my expert assessment between the book and the movie.
-Strap yourselves in, because you are all about to be witness to a rarity.
+Alright, enough blabbering about trivial things like characters, I’m sure you want to know my expert assessment of the book vs. the movie.
+Strap yourselves in, because you’re all about to bear witness to a rarity.
 For the first time EVER, I can honestly say that I actually enjoyed a movie even more than the printed material it originated from.
 Now before you bum rush my house with your new officially licensed Hunger Games archery equipment, let me try and break down the reasoning for my declaration:

 The Book & What I Liked:

-As most know, Suzanne Collins wrote the Hunger Games in the first person viewpoint of Katniss Everdeen.
+As most know, Suzanne Collins wrote The Hunger Games in the first person point-of-view, which is that of Katniss Everdeen.
 What I did enjoy about this style is how effective it is in making you feel as if you are right there in the mind of ‘the girl on fire’ herself.
-The reader can truly get a sense of what Catnip is thinking about, be it the family she left behind, the boys in her life she might have to choose between, lamb stew, or her future book “Hunting Groosling for Dummies”.
+The reader can truly get a sense of what Catnip is thinking about, be it the family she left behind, the boys in her life she might have to choose between, lamb stew, or her future book “Hunting Groosling for Dummies.”

 The Movie & What I Liked More:

-With the written pages, we are limited to what Katniss is narrating to us, which involves some assumptions on the readers’ part.
-Mystery and intrigue are great, but I eventually like knowing the effect certain events have on the rest of the elements in the story.
+With the written pages, we are limited to seeing things from Katniss’ POV, which involves some assumptions on the reader’s part.
+Mystery and intrigue are great, but I eventually like knowing the effect certain events have on the rest of the elements and players in the story.

-Also, because I’m a guy, and guys tend to be more visual, I felt more connected emotionally to Katniss’ character as she was going through the the entire nightmare of the Hunger Games… most notably the emotional scene with Rue.
+Also, because I’m a guy, and guys tend to be more visual, I felt more connected emotionally to Katniss’ character as she was going through the entire nightmare of The Hunger Games… most notably the emotional scene with Rue.

 Oh, and before I forget… I had the pleasure of seeing the movie in the moving D-Box theater seats which move interactively during certain parts of the movie.
 It was definitely worth the couple extra dollars – seeing as movie tickets already require a student loan – as it did add some element of surprise and dimension to a movie where I already knew what the outcome was going to be.